tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 The following `lfcPvalMA` function creates a test `matrix` containing randomly generated log2 fold changes (LFCs) and p-values (here: pval or FDRs) for 5 samples or test results.
-In biology this dataset mimics the results of an analysis of differentially expressed genes (DEGs) from 5 contrasts arranged in a single `matrix` (or `data.frame`).
+In biology this dataset mimics the results of an analysis of differentially expressed genes (DEGs) from several contrasts arranged in a single `matrix` (or `data.frame`).

 ``` r